 The 2017 vintage was blessed with great weather early on, the Pino!
-Noir from this year exhibits ample fruit character when young (plum, strawberry, black cherry) and slowly develops secondary black tea and rose-petal aromas.
-A slight roasted character from our Burgundy-sourced barrels integrates into the mid palate and follows into the long, supple finish.
-Pinot Noir loves the company of food, especially Salmon, aged cheeses, rare Ahi Tuna and Duck breast to name a few of our favorites.
+Noir from this year exhibits ample fruit character when young (plum, strawberry, black cherry) and slowly develop secondary black tea and rose-petal aromas.
+A slight roasted character from our Burgundy-sourced barrels integrates into the mid-palate and follows into the long, supple finish.
+Pinot Noir loves the company of food, especially Salmon, aged cheeses, rare Ahi Tuna, and Duck breast to name a few of our favorites.

 Cheers,Oded Shakked - Owner & Winemaker of Longboard Vineyards